EmeditWeb/Speech-Recognition-App/README.md

 # Speech-Recognition-App

 This repository hosts the code for my Streamlit-powered speech application.
 This app leverages advanced speech models to understand and provide speech-to-text transcription with stunning accuracy.
+This Project was created for 3MTT Nigeria July 2025 Project Showcase

 ---